vojodotco/imagecache/README.txt

 http://example.com/files/imagecache/product_thumbnail/files/green-widget...

-Imagecache also defines a theme function that you can use in your modules and themes to automatically display a manipulated image.
+ImageCache also defines a theme function that you can use in your modules and themes to automatically display a manipulated image.
 For example, to use the theme function in a .tpl.php file, add the following line where you would like the image to appear: